chao-samu/SearchBar-for-Everything-and-TC/README.md

 # Usage
-1. For sure it's a Rainmeter skin you need Rainmeter
+1. It's a Rainmeter skin you need Rainmeter
 2. You need "Everything" installed and/or "Total Commander"
 3. Install the *.rmskin file
 4. Important!
 Edit the "SearchBar.cfg" to your needs.
 Add the drives you wan't and